2 Days in Berlin: The Best Things to Do

 I love walking tours not only for their knowledge, but the guides give great local advice on restaurants and opportunities to meet other travelers easily present themselves to you.

-Two Days in Berlin: Day 1 – Afternoon
+Two Days in Berlin: Afternoon of Day 1

 Afternoon is starting (or lunch is already here!) after your walking tour!
 Are you ready for some more history?